One avoidable death every 86.4 seconds. Updated in real time.

 Ethical & Moral Breakdown:

-Joe Biden campaigned on a promise to restore America’s soul.
-What he delivered was technocratic continuity with better manners — and the blood never stopped flowing.
+Joe Biden campaigned on a promise to restore America's soul.
+What he delivered was technocratic continuity with better manners β and the blood never stopped flowing.

-His foreign policy turned deadly in Gaza, where his unconditional support for Israel’s 2023–2024 military campaign enabled the slaughter of over 30,000 Palestinians — the majority women and children.
+He entered office during a global pandemic and failed to ensure timely vaccine distribution to the Global South, allowing hundreds of thousands of preventable deaths as rich nations hoarded doses.
+His foreign policy turned deadly in Gaza, where his unconditional support for Israel's 2023β2024 military campaign enabled the slaughter of over 30,000 Palestinians β the majority women and children.
 Despite global condemnation, Biden vetoed UN ceasefire resolutions, accelerated weapons shipments, and used diplomatic cover to shield war crimes.
-He didn’t just stand by — he funded it, armed it, and defended it.
+He didn't just stand by β he funded it, armed it, and defended it.

 Key Policies & Their Toll: